-Addressing the needs of the individual is key, as victims of honour-based violence will require a tailored response dependent on a number of factors including e.g language and cultural barriers, how long they have been in the country, their social and family networks and their economic circumstances.
+Addressing the needs of the individual is key, as victims of honour-based abuse will require a tailored response dependent on a number of factors including e.g. language and cultural barriers, how long they have been in the country, their social and family networks and their economic circumstances.

 The 'One Chance Rule'

 All practitioners working with victims of honour based abuse need to be aware of the 'one chance' rule.
 That is, they may only have one chance to speak to a potential victim and thus they may only have one chance to save a life.
 This means that all practitioners working within statutory agencies need to be aware of their responsibilities and obligations when they come across these cases.
 If the victim is allowed to walk out of the door without support being offered, that one chance might be wasted.

 Forced Marriage Guidance, Home Office - information and practice guidelines for professional protecting, advising and supporting victims